Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 When ready to cook, add salt.
 If using a pressure cooker, either place lid on tight, or, if using a heat-proof bowl as Don did, add enough water to the pressure cooker to cover the bottom third of the bowl.
 Place bowl in pot, and tighten lid in place.
 Bring up to pressure, then turn to medium-low to low, and cook 45-50 minutes.
 If pot cooking, bring to a boil, add salt, cover, then reduce heat to low and cook closer to 1 hour.
 Placing pot on a flame deflector helps prevent scorching.
 If using a bowl insert, this isn't necessary.

 Either let pressure cooker come down from pressure, or remove pot from heat, but leave covered several minutes before removing lid.
-Stir with a wooden rice paddy.
+Stir with a wooden rice paddle.
 Serve garnished with sliced scallions, or ground or roasted sesame seeds or gomashio.

 Quick Pressed Napa Cabbage This recipe was taken from Changing Seasons Macrobiotic Cookbook, Eating in Harmony with Nature, by Aveline Kushi & Wendy Esko.

 Place a plate that fits inside the bowl, then add weight, and let it sit overnight.
+(I wrap a 5# weight in a towel and place it on top of the plate.)

 The next day, drain, and rinse if needed to remove excess salt.
 Serve as a garnish or topping to your rice.